Lei Jieqiong: Wartime career

-In 1931 Lei returned to China and became a lecturer at the Sociology Department of Yenching University (later merged with Peking University).
+In 1931, Lei returned to China and became a lecturer at the Sociology Department of Yenching University (later merged with Peking University).
 As Japan invaded Manchuria and encroached upon North China, Lei and her students joined the December 9th Movement to demand that the Nationalist Government resist Japanese aggression.

-After the Marco Polo Bridge Incident in 1937, the Japanese occupied Beijing and launched a full-scale war to invade China.
+After the Marco Polo Bridge incident in 1937, the Japanese occupied Beijing and launched a full-scale war to invade China.
 Lei went to Nanchang, Jiangxi Province to join the National Salvation Movement.
 She served in a women's advancement group which cared for wounded soldiers and was awarded the rank of colonel.
 She also taught at a women's training class at the Jiangxi Political Movement Institute, one of whose two deans was Chiang Ching-kuo, the future President of the Republic of China.
 When Nanchang fell to the Japanese in 1939, she moved to Ji'an in southern Jiangxi, where she became a friend of the Communist leader Zhou Enlai.

 In 1933, Lei published an article advocating family planning.
 During the Sino-Japanese War, she wrote many essays based on her studies of women's lives, careers, and struggles in wartime.
 They were later published in the two-volume Selected Works of Lei Jieqiong.

-In 1940 Lei helped to found Zhongzheng University (now Nanchang University).
-A year later she went to Shanghai, where she became a professor at Soochow University and also taught at St. John's University, University of Shanghai, and Aurora University.
-In 1945 she cofounded the political party China Association for Promoting Democracy (CAPD), and would serve as its chairwoman decades later.
+In 1940, Lei helped to found Zhongzheng University (now Nanchang University).
+A year later, she went to Shanghai where she became a professor at Soochow University and also taught at St. John's University, University of Shanghai, and Aurora University.
+In 1945, she cofounded the political party China Association for Promoting Democracy (CAPD) and would serve as its chairwoman decades later.

-After the end of the World War II, in June 1946 the Shanghai Union of People's Associations sent 11 representatives, including Lei, to capital Nanjing to petition the Kuomintang government not to resume the civil war against the Communists.
+After the end of World War II in June 1946, the Shanghai Union of People's Associations sent 11 representatives, including Lei, to capital Nanjing to petition the Kuomintang government not to resume the civil war against the Communists.
 When they arrived at Xiaguan train station in Nanjing, they were assaulted by thugs and injured.
 The Xiaguan incident raised an outcry in Chinese media, which blamed the KMT government for the attack.
 Zhou Enlai visited them in the hospital.
 At the end of the year, Lei returned to Yenching University and became a professor of sociology.